Trebordagreat/To_Do_List/README.md

 02/02/22
 Close to finishing TodoList project.
 I need to configure the dates and local storage functions.
 These both will provide me with practice with reading and implementing information from documentation.

+02/04/22
+The dates and local storage implements were easy to figure out when my head was clear the past two coding sessions.
+I am happy to say it looks like I have a working todoList that mimics the look and behavior of the popular app Todoist.
+I understand there are a few bugs I would like to work out (editing and dates), but overall.
+I could use this project.
+Although this is a working piece of code, I can see some flaws in the way that I organized this project.
+One day I will move back to this project and reorganize the modules and functions in a cleaner way so that others (and myself) can understand what I have done.
+As well, this was my first big project with styling, and I can see the benefits of working with style classes rather than matching classes to different styles.
+I am going to take a break from this project, but I am happy to say I now have a working todoList application.
+Woohoo!